Disclaimer: I didn’t write these descriptions, they are compiled from authoritative sources in the blockchain space.

 Although consensus mechanisms aren't directly related to building a dapp, understanding them will illuminate concepts relevant to you and your users' experience, like gas prices and transaction times.”

-"Proof-of-work: is done by miners, who compete to create new blocks full of processed transactions.
+, who compete to create new blocks full of processed transactions.
 The winner shares the new block with the rest of the network and earns some freshly minted ETH.
 The race is won by whosever computer can solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
 Solving this puzzle is the work in "proof-of-work".